akitaonrails/chainable_methods/README.md

 <a href="https://codeclimate.com/repos/57659a6019dc0b459200205b/feed"><img src="https://codeclimate.com/repos/57659a6019dc0b459200205b/badges/fbf8f254fa716b481c40/issue_count.svg" /></a>

-The Elixir language is doing great and within its many incredible features is the famous "Pipe Operator".
-Other popular functional languages like Haskell and F# sport a similar feature.
+The Elixir language is great and within its many incredible features is the famous "Pipe Operator".
+Other popular functional languages like Haskell and F# sport a similar feature to chain method calls in a non-OO language.

 It allows you to do constructs such as this: